Dead or Alive (franchise): History

 The sequels, Dead or Alive 2, Dead or Alive 3, and Dead or Alive 4 brought much success to the franchise, both critically and commercially.
 The success of Dead or Alive sparked a renewal interest in Tecmo's classic (but at that time long dormant) Ninja Gaiden series.
 After Ninja Gaiden was revived in 2004 by Itagaki and Team Ninja, they began linking it back with Dead or Alive, setting the franchises within the same universe with overlapping characters and events.
 As it was a complete reboot of the series and did not continue the canon of any previous Ninja Gaiden titles, the developers were free to do with the universe and its characters as it saw fit, and so the game was implemented into the DOA universe, setting up Ninja Gaiden I, Dragon Sword and Ninja Gaiden II as prequels to the first DOA.
 In addition, Ninja Gaiden protagonist Ryu Hayabusa, who had already been on the roster of every DOA fighting game since the beginning, plays a major role in that series' overarching storyline, which has been fleshed out during the development of the subsequent Ninja Gaiden titles.
 Having featured Ryu in most of Dead or Alive games during development of the Ninja Gaiden reboot, Team Ninja then included the characters Ayane and Kasumi in most of the Ninja Gaiden games.
 Conversely, several characters from DOA have roles in the rebooted Ninja Gaiden series, initially only appearing during story sequences but becoming fully playable characters in special modes in the later games.
 Rachel and Momiji, characters originating from the Ninja Gaiden series, appear in updated versions of Dead or Alive 5.

 Before his departure from Team Ninja, Itagaki stated in 2006 that he had a new DOA game planned, but in a 2008 interview he said about the series: "This is another area that my closest colleagues and I all agree that we were able to achieve the definitive fighting game with DOA4.
 So we're not looking to extend the series at this point."
-In a released statement on June 3, 2008, Itagaki announced his resignation from Tecmo (July 1, 2008) due to business troubles with then president of Tecmo, Yoshimi Yasuda.
+In a released statement on June 3, 2008, Itagaki announced his resignation from Tecmo (July 1, 2008) due to business troubles with the new president of Tecmo, Yoshimi Yasuda.
 Itagaki filed a lawsuit against Yoshimi Yasuda for withholding a bonus promised for his previous works and for damages based on "unreasonable and disingenuous statements" made in front of Itagaki's colleagues.
-Other lawsuits were filed with former president, Junji Nakamura, demanding payment in executive retirement benefits on February 14, 2007, and two plaintiffs suing on behalf of Tecmo's 300 employees for unpaid wages on June 16, 2008.
+Other lawsuits were filed with former Tecmo president, Junji Nakamura, demanding payment in executive retirement benefits on February 14, 2007, and two plaintiffs suing on behalf of Tecmo's 300 employees for unpaid wages on June 16, 2008.
 Itagaki stated that this would unfortunately lead to the end of production for the game and its series.
 However, Tecmo replied with the announcement that Team Ninja would not be dissolved upon Itagaki's departure, stating that both the Ninja Gaiden and Dead or Alive franchises would remain in production and that some projects were already underway.